chsanleo/DragDropClothes/README.md

 ## License 📄
 [![CC0](https://licensebuttons.net/p/zero/1.0/88x31.png)](https://creativecommons.org/publicdomain/zero/1.0/)

-You can use it without problems, just mention me or contact me for it.
+You can use it without hesitation, just mention me or contact me for it.

 ## How to say 'thanks' to me  🎁